hkraemer/PECUZAL_python/docs/multivariate_example.rst

-If you want to run the following example on your local machine, you are welcome to download the code `here <https://github.com/hkraemer/PECUZAL_python/blob/docs-config/docs/compute_documentation_examples.py>`_ and run it (after having pip-installed the package).
+If you want to run the following example on your local machine, you are welcome to download the code `here <https://github.com/hkraemer/PECUZAL_python/blob/docs-config/docs/compute_documentation_examples.py>`_ and run it (after having pip-installed pecuzal-embedding and matplotlib packages).

 Similar to the approach in the :ref:`sec_univariate`, we now highlight the capability of the proposed embedding method for a multivariate input.
 Again, we define and integrate the